oop-mc-saga/Thread/README.md

 This introduces a simplest example of using the `Runnable` interface.
 - `Example.java`: An example of classes to be runnable as a thread.
 - `ExampleRunnable.java`: Implementing `Runnable` interface to `Simple` class.
-- `SimpleWithThread.java`:  The `Simple` class is instantiated within an anonymous implementation of `Runnable` interface and is executed as a thread.
+- `ExampleWithThread.java`:  The `Simple` class is instantiated within an anonymous implementation of `Runnable` interface and is executed as a thread.
 ## `example1`
 This shows a simple example of asynchronous communication between clients and a server.
 - `Server.java`: This server simply records connections from clients.